clinicjs/node-clinic/README.md

 utilize more than 100%.
 The visible percentage is always the combination of all these factors together.

+### Windows + PowerShell

+In order to diagnostic your application with node clinic, is mandatory execute your application after double hyphen(`--`), e.g: `clinic doctor -- node myapplication.js`.

+However, if you are using Windows and PowerShell need to know that a double hyphen instructs PowerShell to treat everything coming after as literal arguments rather than options.

+To avoid that behavior you can either quote ("--", '--') or escape (`--) the double hyphen

 ## Supported Node.js versions

 Clinic.js relies heavily on Node.js core instrumentation available in later versions.